 A main purpose for using a pre-approved plan is the reassurance of knowing the IRS has already made a determination on the plan’s tax-qualification, so the adopting employer does not need to seek its own determination from the IRS.
 Instead, the adopting employer generally relies on the opinion or advisory letter issued to the pre-approved plan sponsor (the institution or advisor selling the plan).

 - M&P – An employer who adopts a master & prototype plan (standardized or non-standardized) may not apply for its own determination letter.
-Instead, the employer should rely on the letter issued to the plan sponsor.
+Instead, the employer will rely on the letter issued to the plan sponsor.

 See Revenue Procedure 2015-6, Sections 8 and 9, for more information on determination letter applications for pre-approved plans.